OpenEx-Platform/docs/docs/usage/getting-started.md

 You can now schedule your [Simulation](simulation.md) by hitting the blue "Simulate now" button.
 Choose your moment and hit start.

-On time, a Simulation based on your Scenario template is generated. it is listed in your Scenario overview and in the Simulations menu.
+On time, a Simulation based on your Scenario template is generated.
+It is listed in your Scenario overview and in the Simulations menu.
 Fron there, you can follow the course of the Simulation and interact with it, for example to validate manual expectations.